EdgeNet-project/edgenet-legacy-2024/docs/tutorials/remove_edgenet_from_kube.md

 ---

-## Remove EdgeNet Directly
+### Remove EdgeNet Directly
-If you followed the [quick installation guide in the main readme](/README.md#create-an-edgenet-cluster) and installed EdgeNet using the URL, we recommend you uninstall using the same way
+If you followed the ['Create an EdgeNet Cluster' tutorial in the main readme](/README.md#create-an-edgenet-cluster) and installed EdgeNet using the URL, we recommend you uninstall using the same way

 It is important to know which branch you installed EdgeNet from.
 By default, the branch is `release-1.0`.